Share

 Read the article here

-Emmanuel Duplàa is the Director of Education at the University of Ottawa.
+Emmanuel Duplàa is the Director of Professional Development at the Faculty of Education at the University of Ottawa.
 He is a professor specialized in information and communication technology (ICT) for learning.
 After completing a BA in mathematics and a master's degree in cognitive sciences and artificial intelligence, he completed a PhD in education on the unconscious dimensions of online relationships in the context of e-Learning.
 He participated in different projects on ergonomic design and planning (Institut de Recherche en Informatique et Automatique), on e-learning (Télécom-Paristech and Centre d'Études Supérieures Industrielles) and training aspects of e-Health (TÉLUQ).
 He is currently conducting research at the Faculty of Education on educational video games, on intergenerational learning, on digital literacies and on design processes in e-learning.
 Professor Duplàa is a Learning Committe Lead with the LIFE Research Institute.

 You can find Emmanuel at: